Unconditional energy stable hybrid IEQ-FEMs for the Cahn-Hilliard-Navier-Stokes equations: Introduction

-However, the main challenge in combining the IEQ approach with FEMs lies in the choice of function space for the intermediate function introduced by the IEQ approach.
-These choices include using the finite element space, the continuous function space, or a combination of both \cite{chen_IEQ_FEM}.
-The selected function space can significantly impact the computational efficiency and, in some cases, the physical accuracy of the numerical solution.
-Comparisons between different IEQ-FEM schemes have been conducted for the CH and Allen-Cahn equations in \cite{chen_IEQ_FEM}, revealing two efficient methods.
-In one approach, the intermediate function is placed in the continuous function space, making it computationally inexpensive, although the computed energy only conditionally satisfies the energy dissipation law.
-The second method first updates the intermediate function in the continuous function space and then projects it into the finite element space.
-This approach ensures that the solution unconditionally satisfies the energy law, but the projection step adds to the overall computational cost.
+FEMs offer flexibility, accuracy, and the ability to handle complex geometries, nonlinearities, and multi-physics systems, making them widely used for solving the CHNS equations \cite{chen_fully-discrete_2021,chen_error_2022,YANGJT2024115577}.
+A straightforward idea for combining the IEQ approach with FEMs is to discretize the auxiliary variable introduced by IEQ directly within the finite element space.
+However, this leads to a scheme that is computationally expensive due to the need to invert the mass matrix \cite{chen_IEQ_FEM}.
+The choice of function space for the auxiliary variable plays a crucial role in both computational efficiency and, in some cases, the physical fidelity of the numerical solution.
+Comparative studies on various IEQ-FEM schemes for the Cahn–Hilliard and Allen–Cahn equations were carried out in \cite{chen_IEQ_FEM}, identifying two efficient approaches.
+In the first approach, the intermediate function is constrained to the continuous function space $C^0(\Omega)$, which enables efficient computation.
+However, because the computed energy cannot be directly evaluated in $C^0(\Omega)$, it must be interpolated into the finite element space.
+This may result in non-monotonic energy decay and potentially nonphysical behavior, despite the method's efficiency.
+The second approach computes the intermediate function in $C^0(\Omega)$ and then projects it into the finite element space.
+This projection ensures that the discrete energy law is unconditionally satisfied, albeit at the expense of additional computational cost.
+Motivated by these two methods, we extend them to the CHNS system and propose a novel hybrid IEQ-FEM scheme that combines their strengths—achieving both computational efficiency and unconditional energy stability.